NataliVol4ipsa/BignumArithmetics/README.md

 // I decided to delay implementing of classes except fixed point until the class structure is better defined.

+// After research on design patterns I understood that I don't need to use interface (at least in means of storing class instances) and template class can solve the storing problem.

 [DONE] 1.1.
 Implement simple reading and storing either from a console and file.

 <b>[CURRENT]</b> 2.0.
 Implement long sum and long dif for integers.
 Remember to proceed negative and zero numbers.